Exercise can relieve pain in a number of ways

 However, anyone starting a new exercise program should be aware that exertion often hurts at first.
 According to Belavy, it is normal and even desirable that there is some pain one day after an unfamiliar workout, as it indicates that the muscles are reacting as they should to the exercise.

 But it can be difficult to distinguish it from pain that indicates new damage.
 So follow the two-hour rule, Ambrose said.
-“If the pain is worse two hours after finishing the exercise than it was before you started, this is an indication that you have overindulged and should make it softer next time.”
+“If the pain is worse two hours after finishing the exercise than it was before you started, this is an indication that you have overdone yourself and you should make it softer next time.”

 Also consult a physical therapist or exercise physiologist if you are concerned that your exercise routine may exacerbate your pain.
 “Sometimes, there will be things that you can’t see for yourself, like maybe you’re nervous about a particular movement,” Belavy said, and you end up doing it in such a tentative or truncated way that it becomes ineffective or even harmful to your joints. or body.

-Consequently, “it may be necessary to gradually expose yourself to certain types of movements, even if they seem scary,” he said.
-People with knee pain who are concerned about going up and down stairs, for example, might start by walking in place, lifting their knees as if climbing stairs, until they feel confident with that movement.
+As a result, “it may be necessary to gradually expose yourself to certain types of movements, even if they seem scary,” he said.
+People with knee pain who are concerned about going up and down stairs, for example, might start by walking in place, lifting their knees as if climbing stairs, until they feel safe with the movement.
 “Career guidance can help.”

 Exercise is a placebo.
 And that’s ok

-Finally, know that some of the pain relief from exercise probably comes from your mind.
-“For many chronic pain patients, no matter the treatment, a large part of the effect is contextual,” said Thorlund, who last year studied the impact of telling people that exercise would decrease or increase their pain sensations later on. which he then did.
+Lastly, you need to know that some of the pain relief from exercise likely originates from your mind.
+“For many chronic pain patients, no matter the treatment, a large part of the effect is contextual,” said Thorlund, who last year studied the impact of telling people that exercise would decrease or increase their pain sensations afterward, which he then did.

 According to an extensive review Belavy wrote with her colleagues this year, exercise is only slightly better at treating chronic pain than placebos, such as pills or false electrical impulses that subjects thought were pain relievers.
 But people experienced some relief in all cases, suggesting that placebos do help relieve pain.